Iterative Averaging in the Quest for Best Test Error: Introduction

 \section{Introduction}

-Deep Neural Network (DNN) models achieve state of the art performance in a plethora of problems, such as speech recognition, visual object image recognition, object detection, drug discovery and genomics \cite{lecun2015deep}.
-Given their impressive performance and broad applicability, there has been considerable interest in their \textit{optimisation}---the process by which model parameters are adjusted in the presence of data from the training set to solve the task at hand~\cite{Bottou2012}.
-One of the simplest optimisation algorithms which nevertheless underpins many of the successes of Deep Learning~\cite{lecun2015deep} is Stochastic Gradient Descent (SGD), in which the model parameters at each step $\vw_{k+1}$ of optimisation are updated using the gradient of the minibatch loss at the previous step $ L(\vw_{k})$:
+Deep Neural Network (DNN) models achieve state of the art performance in a plethora of problems, such as speech recognition, visual object image recognition, object detection, drug discovery and genomics \citep{lecun2015deep}.
+Of key interest is the ability of DNNs to ``generalise'' to unseen data, \latestEdits{even when the parameter number} greatly exceeds the dataset size \citep{zhang2016understanding}.
+DNNs are typically trained using stochastic gradient descent (SGD), in which model parameters at each optimisation step, $\vw_{k+1}$, are updated using the gradient of the minibatch loss at the previous step, $ L(\vw_{k})$: